Rights and Responsibilities

-- Inform the Educational Access Center in a timely manner that you are an individual with a disability and that you are requesting accommodations.
+- Inform the EAC in a timely manner that you are an individual with a disability and that you are requesting accommodations.

-- Follow specific procedures for obtaining reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aids as outlined in a timely manner.
-Accommodations are not retroactive.
+- Follow specific procedures for obtaining reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aids as outlined.

-- File a complaint by following the steps outlined in the Grievance Procedure if you feel that you have been treated unfairly.
+- File a complaint by following the steps outlined in the Grievance Procedure on EAC’s webpage if you feel that you have been treated unfairly.

 Faculty has the right and responsibility to:

 - Hold the same academic standards for students with disabilities as held for students without disabilities.